 Born Vincent John Martin in Woodford on the London/Essex border, in the late 1970s the teenage Clarke was inspired to make electronic music after hearing the early groundbreaking recordings of Merseyside’s Orchestral Manoeuvres in the Dark and Yorkshire’s the Human League.
 Along with Dave Gahan, Martin Gore and Andy Fletcher, Vince was one of the founding members and the main songwriter of foundational electro combo Depeche Mode.

-This is the fab four performing their breakthrough single New Life, written by Clarke, on the ITV programme Razzmatazz on 11 August 1981.
-Dig those not-at-all-rehearsed audience girl dance moves!https://www.youtube.com/watch?v=LQkZwEU66rs
+Apropos of everything, this is the fab four performing their breakthrough single New Life, written by Clarke, on the ITV programme Razzmatazz on 11 August 1981.
+Dig those not-at-all-rehearsed audience girl dance moves!